 Salento is a part of the coffee triangle of Colombia so if you are keen on taking a coffee tour, do it here!

-Finish your Colombia backpacking route in the metropolitan Medellin, city of everlasting spring.
+Finish your trip in Colombia with the metropolitan city Medellin.

 Check out the Parque Explora, visit the Plaza de Botero or get lost in space in the Planetario?

-If you want to end your trip with a bang, go out and party at the El Poblado area.
+If you want to end your trip in Medellin with a bang, go out and party at the El Poblado area.